 For class IIa implantable and some IIb implantable devices such as sutures and staples etc, a draft SSCP as a part of the application documents shall be submitted to the NB involved in the conformity assessment.
 The draft SSCP shall be validated by the NB.

-In the circumstance if more than one device is covered by the relevant certificate, at least one draft SSCP shall be validated against relevant documents in the TD during the initial conformity assessment, prior to issuing the certificate.
+In the circumstance when more than one device is covered by the relevant certificate, at least one draft SSCP shall be validated against relevant documents in the TD during the initial conformity assessment, prior to issuing the certificate.

 Draft SSCPs that are not validated at the initial conformity assessment, shall be validated against relevant documents in the TD at least once during the period of validity of the certificate.

-Validation of updates of the SSCP between certification activities
+Validation of updates of the SSCP

 The manufacturer has an obligation to keep the SSCP updated; for further details see the section “General requirements and recommendations for the SSCP” in this guide.
-Furthermore the manufacturer shall prepare a periodic safety update report (PSUR) that includes data gathered as a result of the post-market surveillance plan, description of any preventive and corrective actions taken, conclusions of the benefit-risk determination, and the main findings of the PMCF.

-If the PSUR contains information rendering any information in the SSCP incorrect or incomplete, the SSCP shall be updated to be in line with the information in the most recent PSUR.

-The manufacturer shall submit a PSUR to the NB at least annually, or for class IIa implantable devices at least every two years.
+The manufacturer should consider whether information or conclusions contained in the periodic safety update report (PSUR) requires the update of the SSCP.

-If the SSCP has been updated with new/changed information, except for strictly editorial modifications, the manufacturer should submit the updated SSCP to the NB when submitting the required PSUR.
+If the SSCP has been updated with new/changed information, except for strictly editorial modifications, the manufacturer should submit the updated SSCP to the NB.

 If the SSCP has been previously validated, the NB should validate the updated SSCP against the submitted and evaluated PSUR.
 Both the NB and the manufacturer should make an effort to keep the validation time short in order to meet the MDR requirement of an update of the SSCP at least annually if indicated.